Nélson Oliveira: Loan to Swansea City

-After receiving rarely any playing time, on 23 December 2014, Benfica announced that they had loaned Oliveira to Premier League side Swansea City until the end of the season.
+On 23 December 2014, Benfica announced that they had loaned Oliveira to Premier League side Swansea City until the end of the season.
 He was brought in to replace Wilfried Bony, who was due to miss all of Swansea's January matches due to commitments with the Ivory Coast national team at the Africa Cup of Nations.
 He made his debut on 10 January, replacing Gylfi Sigurðsson for the last 16 minutes of a 1–1 draw against West Ham United at the Liberty Stadium.
 A week later, with Bony having been sold to Manchester City, Oliveira started alongside Bafétimbi Gomis in a 0–5 defeat to league leaders Chelsea.
 On 25 April 2015, Oliveira scored his first goal for Swansea, equalising as they came from behind to win 3–2 away at Newcastle United.

 Loan to Nottingham Forest

 On 4 September 2015, Oliveira returned to the United Kingdom, joining Nottingham Forest of the Football League Championship on loan for the remainder of the 2015–16 season.
 He made his debut eight days later away to Queens Park Rangers, replacing Kyle Ebecilio in the 69th minute, and scored the winning goal as they came from behind to triumph 2–1 at Loftus Road.

-He had a run of games in the first team but did not score again until 6 November, netting the only goal of the game against Forest's local rivals Derby County.
-He added to his goal tally two games later by scoring a brace against Reading.
+He had a run of games in the first team but did not score again until 6 November, scoring the only goal of the game against Forest's local rivals Derby County.
+He added to his goal tally two games later by scoring twice against Reading.
 The first was a curled strike from 20 yards after a quick counterattack and the second, a volley from close range.

 He took his goal tally to five after firing a low curling shot after a deft touch against MK Dons.
 A week later, he scored against Leeds United.
-He finished the season as the team's highest goalscorer with nine goals.